Hrabal/TemPy/README.md

 Templating systems are cool (Python syntax in HTML code) but not cool enough (you still have to write HTML somehow) ... so the idea of TemPy emerges.

 ### Weeeeeeee!
-No parsing and a simple structure makes TemPy fast.
+No parsing and a simple structure make TemPy fast.
 TemPy simply adds HTML tags around your data, and the actual HTML string exists only at render time.

 ### Read the full documentation here: [https://hrabal.github.io/TemPy/](https://hrabal.github.io/TemPy/)
 *****